wagoodman/tar-overlay/README.md

 # Tar-Overlay
 A shell script which creates and manages named overlayfs mounts backed by the contents from tar files.

+Note: this is a work in progress, so it is not stable yet.

 ## Example
 Given a tar with a set of files, create two independent scratch 'instances' where you can add, modify, and delete files that can be reverted on command: